Visit the Academy

 A school is more than its facilities, and that’s especially true at The Academy.
 The Campus Visit is the best way for a student to experience Academy life.
 The quality of relationships here, and the energy and spirit of our school community will become immediately clear when you visit.
 From morning meeting through academic and studio classes, lunch and afternoon chores, you’ll be immersed in the spirit of the Academy community.
 Open Houses and short campus tours with a member of the Admissions Office are also good ways to learn about the school.

 Your campus visit is an important part of the admissions process.
-An Academy student will host you for a full academic day, from 8:00 AM to 3:00 PM.
-Several days before your visit, I’ll send you an email with details about the day including the name of your student host, the classes you’ll attend, and the faculty member with whom you’ll have a conversational interview.
+You’ll attend Morning Meeting, tour the campus, visit a variety of classes, and have opportunities to connect with current students as they accompany you on your tour.
+Several days before your visit, you’ll receive an email with details about the day including the name of your student host, the classes you’ll attend, and the faculty member with whom you’ll have a conversational interview.

-You or your parents can schedule your visit by calling me at 413-339-4912.
-Here are some things you need to know.
+You or your parents can schedule your visit by calling Director of Admissions Stephanie Powers at 413-339-4912 x119.

 Plan to arrive about 7:50 AM so that you can meet your host, get your bearings, and find a seat for Morning Meeting.
-Our school day starts with the whole school community being summoned to the Common Room with the peal of the tower bell.
-If you’d like to ring the bell, you’re welcome to do so!
-Our daily Morning Meeting, where students make announcements and game reports, and bring attention to matters of community interest, is the very best way to find out what The Academy at Charlemont is all about.
+Our school day starts with the whole school community congregating in the Common Room.
+Our daily Morning Meeting, when students make announcements and game reports, and bring attention to matters of community interest, is the very best way to find out what The Academy at Charlemont is all about.

-On Tuesdays and Thursdays we have Studio Blocks which are two periods in the morning devoted to music, art, film, creative writing and other creative endeavors.
-If you come on one of those days, you will accompany your host to his or her studio classes or meet with a faculty member from the Admissions Committee for a conversational interview.
+On Tuesdays and Thursdays we have Studio Blocks which are two periods in the morning devoted to music, art, film, creative writing and other artistic endeavors.
+If you come on one of those days, you will accompany your host to their studio blocks as well as meet with a faculty member from the Admissions Committee for a conversational interview.

 Your host will contact you the night before your visit to say hello and see if you have any questions before your visit.
 If you’re applying for seventh grade, your host will be a current seventh grader.